Dr Freya Vass-Rhee

 From 2006-13, Freya served as Dramaturg and Production Assistant to choreographer William Forsythe, collaborating closely on over a dozen works including Heterotopia (2006), Angoloscuro (2007), The Defenders (2007), Yes We Can't (2008/2010), I don't believe in outer space (2008), The Returns (2009), and Sider (2011).
 She has also freelanced as Dramaturg for choreographers including David Dawson and is currently a dramaturgical consultant to CORPUS contemporary dance ensemble in Copenhagen.

-Freya’s research has been published in William Forsythe and the Practice of Choreography (Routledge), Theater Without Vanishing Points (Alexander Verlag), Dance Dramaturgy: Modes of Agency, Awareness and Engagement (Palgrave), Cuerpo y grafía: percepción, presencia, tecnologías para la escena contemporánea, and Dance Chronicle.
+Freya’s research has been published in William Forsythe and the Practice of Choreography (Routledge), Theater Without Vanishing Points (Alexander Verlag), Dance Dramaturgy: Modes of Agency, Awareness and Engagement (Palgrave), Dance Chronicle, and Journal of Dance and Somatic Practices.
 Forthcoming research includes chapters in The Oxford Handbook of Shakespeare and Dance and The Oxford Handbook of Contemporary Ballet and a monograph on perceptual performativity focused on William Forsythe’s works and working methods.
 She is also currently developing empirical dance research studies with collaborators in psychology and sport/exercise science.

-Freya has served on the Board of Directors of the Congress on Research in Dance and participates in workgroups on dance and science with the Theatre and Performance Research Association, the International Federation for Theatre Research, Performance Studies International, and the American Society for Theatre Research.back to top
+Freya serves on the Executive Committee of the Society for Dance Research and has served on the Board of Directors of the Congress on Research in Dance.
+She participates in workgroups on dance and science with the Theatre and Performance Research Association, the International Federation for Theatre Research, Performance Studies International, and the American Society for Theatre Research.back to top

 Also view these in the Kent Academic Repository